bastien-bodin/CryoPy/README.md

 ## Analysis & Validation: Dam Break Benchmark

-This repository includes a Jupyter Notebook (`db_analysis.ipynb`, in the `/benchmarks/hydrodynamics/` folder) dedicated to the post-processing and validation of the SPH dam break simulations.
+This repository includes a Jupyter Notebook (`db_analysis.ipynb`, in the `/benchmarks/hydrodynamics/` folder) dedicated to the post-processing and validation of the SPH dam break simulations (results from `main_db.py`).

 ### 📊 Methodology
 The analysis focuses on the temporal evolution of the fluid collapse, compared against classical benchmarks: